elizastarr/image_caption_generator/README.md

 To train and recieve final evaluation scores, run:
 - ```$ python src/train.py```

-To load the trained model and recieve final evaluation scores, run:
-- ```$ python src/train.py --load```

 **Final Evaluation on Whole Datasets**
 - Train: Categorical Cross Entropy: 2.25, Categorical Accuracy: 0.72
 - Validation: Categorical Cross Entropy: 2.34, Categorical Accuracy: 0.72

 Predicting Captions with an LSTM Decoder
 ------------
-We use another LSTM model with the trained weights from the LSTM Learner to predict captions given image representations.
+We use another LSTM with the trained weights from the LSTM Learner to predict captions given image representations.

 **Input:**
 1. Image representations